-Greater capability, however, often has proved expensive and time-consuming for the Coast Guard’s recapitalization program; production of the National Security Cutters has suffered delays and cost overruns that seem to typify large government acquisitions.
+Greater capability, however, often has proved expensive and time consuming for the Coast Guard’s recapitalization program; production of the NSCs has suffered delays and cost overruns that seem to typify large government acquisitions.

-These delays have drawn attention to the OPC program from minders of the nation’s purse strings.
-After the General Accounting Office cautioned, in July of 2009, that troubles with the NSC program threatened the future of the OPC, the Congressional Budget Office floated two alternatives to another full-blown acquisition: either canceling the OPC altogether and simply producing more NSCs, or basing the OPC design on the already-existing hull of the Navy’s Littoral Combat Ship.
+These delays have drawn attention to the offshore patrol cutter program from minders of the nation’s purse strings.
+After the General Accounting Office cautioned, in July 2009, that troubles with the NSC program threatened the future of the OPC, the Congressional Budget Office floated two alternatives to another full-blown acquisition: either canceling the OPC altogether and simply producing more national security cutters, or basing the offshore patrol cutter design on the already-existing hull of the Navy’s Littoral Combat Ship.

 So far, the OPC is a separate and distinct program, with a project manager and assigned staff who are moving into the next stage of specification and design.
 While the fiscal climate may not be as welcoming as it once was, there’s no getting around the fact that the Coast Guard needs to replace MECs that are now more than 40 years old.

 In his State of the Coast Guard address, delivered on Feb.
 10, 2011, Commandant Adm.
-Robert Papp affirmed the service’s commitment to the OPC, while acknowledging the challenges such a project faces in today’s fiscal climate: “We’re currently working with our partners, and industry representatives to develop the OPC’s requirements, and an affordable acquisition strategy,” Papp said.
+Robert Papp Jr., affirmed the service’s commitment to the offshore patrol cutter, while acknowledging the challenges such a project faces in today’s fiscal climate: “We’re currently working with our partners, and industry representatives to develop the OPC’s requirements, and an affordable acquisition strategy,” Papp said.
 “But make no mistake: Acquiring a capable OPC is critical to our long-term mission effectiveness.”